Common Interest Developments

 Little & Saputo prepares real estate purchase agreements and addenda for lots, condominiums, mixed use (commercial) subdivisions and multi-family projects.
 The firm also drafts, reviews and revises general and specific disclosures involving diverse matters and conditions.

-The firm reviews and revises client purchase agreements to ensure that they are functional and comply with state and federal law, including the Real Estate Settlement Procedures Act (RESPA), the Interstate Land Sales Act, Subdivided Lands Act and regulations of the California Bureau of Real Estate.
+The firm reviews and revises client purchase agreements to ensure that they are functional and comply with state and federal law, including the Real Estate Settlement Procedures Act (RESPA), the Interstate Land Sales Act, Subdivided Lands Act and regulations of the California Department of Real Estate.

 The firm represents developers/sellers in dispute with buyers who cancel purchase contracts or are in default of any provisions of their purchase contracts.
 Little & Saputo has successfully resolved most disputes over liquidated damages and deposits through direct negotiation or alternative dispute resolution, rarely resulting in litigation.